Valley Railroad (Connecticut): Construction

 The vision of a Valley Railroad started in the 1840s when President of the Charter Oak Life Insurance Company, James Clark Walkley traced the 44-mile route by stagecoach with friend Horace Johnson.
 Walkley and a group of business men obtained a state charter on July 17, 1868, to form the Connecticut Valley Railroad Company and start the process of building a railroad.

 During 1868–1869, survey crews worked to map out the line from Hartford, Connecticut, to Saybrook Point.

 In April 1870, construction of the line began, with ground breaking taking place in Higganum, Connecticut.
 The plan called for three phases, the "Northern Division" starting in Hartford and continuing to Middletown, the "Middle Division" which continued to what is known today as Goodspeed Landing, and the "South Division" which finished the line to Saybrook Point.
 The Connecticut River Valley allowed for an easy construction, as no tunnels or major bridges were required.
 The line was completed during the summer of 1871 with the first ceremonial train run over the 45 mi on July 29, 1871, at a steady speed of 22 mph.
 At $34,000 per mile, the line ended up costing $1,482,903.

 Connecticut Valley Railroad

 The first "regular" train started on July 31, 1871.
 On August 24, 1871, the Connecticut Valley Railroad declared an official opening.
 The schedules of trains operating along the Valley Railroad called for one mixed train and four passenger trains each way daily (except Sunday) with fifteen stops along the way.

 The company grossed $34,000 in its first year.
 It continued to grow, grossing $250,000/year in 1873.

 Financial trouble plagued many early railroads, and the Connecticut Valley defaulted in 1876 on its second mortgage bonds and was placed in receivership.

 Hartford & Connecticut Valley Railroad

 On July 1, 1880, the Hartford and Connecticut Valley Railroad took control with president Samuel Babcock.

-Passenger service ended in stages: between Saybrook Point and Fenwick in 1917, between Fenwick and Saybrook Junction in 1922, between Saybrook Junction and Middletown in 1929 or 1930, and Middletown and Hartford in 1933.
+By 1888, the H&CV was purchased by the New York New Haven & Hartford Railroad and became known as its "Valley Division".
+Passenger service ended in stages: between Saybrook Point and Fenwick in 1917, between Fenwick and Saybrook Junction in 1922, between Saybrook Junction and Middletown in 1930, and Middletown and Hartford in 1933.